Q1. Is begging an economic activity?

 (b) It is a non-economic activity, as it is a domestic service.

 (c) It is an economic activity, as it is done in expectation of monetary reward.

 (d) It is a non-economic activity, as it is done out of love and affection.

-Fig: market activities Market activities involve remuneration to anyone who performs the activity.
-These include production of goods and services for sale in the market.
+Market Activities Market activities involve remuneration to anyone who performs the activity.
+These include the production of goods and services for sale in the market.
 On the other hand, non-market activities are the production activities performed for self-consumption.
 These include consumption and processing of primary products and own account production of fixed assets.

-Ques 6.
-Distinguish between labour force and work force.
+Q6.
+Distinguish between the labour force and workforce.

-Fig: Labour force Workforce, on the other hand, consists of persons who are actually engaged in some kind of work and excludes those who are willing to work but do not find work.
+Labour ForceThe workforce, on the other hand, consists of persons who are actually engaged in some kind of work and excludes those who are willing to work but do not find work.
 Thus, the difference between the two (i.e. labour force and workforce) is the number of persons unemployed.

 In India, unemployment is widespread.
 Unemployment is found both in its rural and urban areas.
 There is seasonal and disguised unemployment in its rural areas.
 People here are dependent on agriculture.
 Certain months do not provide much work to the people depending upon agriculture.